 How To Make This Recipe

-- Scrub the sweet potatoes, pierce them all over with a fork, and bake the sweet potatoes on a baking sheet at 450°F for 50 to 60 minutes until very tender.
-Allow them to cool enough to handle, then remove the skins.
+- Bake the sweet potatoes.
+Scrub the sweet potatoes, pierce them all over with a fork, and bake them on a baking sheet at 450°F for 50 to 60 minutes until very tender.
+Allow them to cool enough to handle, slice off the ends, then remove the skins.

-- Place the sweet potatoes in a large mixing bowl and use the beaters of a handheld electric mixer (without the mixer turned on) to mash the sweet potatoes.
-Add the butter to the bowl and beat the sweet potatoes and butter until light and fluffy, about 2 to 3 minutes.
-Start at a lower speed then gradually increase the speed to high.
+- Make the filling.
+Place the peeled sweet potatoes in a large mixing bowl and use the beaters of a handheld electric mixer (without the mixer turned on) to break them apart.
+Beat in the butter until light and fluffy then beat in the remaining ingredients until the filling is smooth.
+Pour the filling into the crust and smooth it out.

 Variations and Substitutions

-Southern sweet potato pie is made with evaporated milk to give it a signature richness that is so dang good!
+- Southern sweet potato pie is made with evaporated milk to give it a signature richness that is incredibly delicious!
 However, you can also use regular whole milk, buttermilk, or a combination of milk and cream if you like.

-This pie can be made with just granulated sugar instead of a combination of granulated and dark brown sugar.
+- This pie can be made with all granulated sugar instead of a combination of granulated and dark brown sugar.
 Your sweet potato pie will have a lighter color and a more vanilla-like flavor.

-Try making this pie with different combinations of spices such as cardamom, allspice, star anise, or five spice to try something different!
+- Try making this pie with different combinations of spices such as cardamom, allspice, star anise, or five spice!
 Some other fun additions to sweet potato pie are:

 - Pecans